10 stash-busting small sewing projects ideal for beginners!Published on 2 March 2022 3 min read

 Small sewing projects like scrunchies and cushions are perfect for beginners, as well as being great stash-busting makes too, perfect for using up those scraps you’ve discovered while spring-cleaning.
 Small keepsakes, gift ideas for a small budget and projects for when you’re tight on time – these small sewing projects are exactly what you need!

-Hair scrunchies are making a comeback and they’re popping up all over the place.
+Hair scrunchies are making a comeback, and they’re popping up all over the place.
 If you’ve got a few scraps of fabulous fabric and some elastic, you can give the shops a run for their money!
-These luxurious velvet scrunchies are so easy to make with the free tutorial from The Jessica Life.
-You’ll have a scrunchie for every day of the week when you see how easy these are to make!
-They make a perfect present too.
+With our scrunchie tutorial from the wonderful Raye, you’ll have a scrunchie for every day of the week when you see how easy these are to make!

 3. Brilliant bookmarks